Christianity and Gay Marriage

 Is being gay a Choice?

-Although the cause of a person's sexual orientation is still unknown, scientists contend that genetics, hormones and other biological influences – most likely a combination of these – are the leading candidates.
-The fact that there are numerous gay individuals from stable families who never experienced sexual trauma – and that there are numerous straight people who are from broken homes or were sexually abused yet remain heterosexual proves that, while these types of environmental influences may be a factor for some, it is certainly not a factor for all.
+Although the origin of a person's sexual orientation is still unknown, scientific research points to genetics, hormones, and other possible influences… most likely a combination of these.
+While there is no substantial evidence linking childhood experiences to sexual orientation, there is a theory that in some cases environmental factors may activate an existing biological trigger.
+However, the fact that there are numerous gay individuals from stable families who never experienced sexual trauma -- and that there are numerous straight people from broken homes, or who experienced sexual abuse yet remain heterosexual proves that while environmental influences may be a factor for some, it is certainly not a factor for all.
 Whatever the cause of one's sexuality is, the outcome is clear: Being gay is not a choice.

-This is a crucial argument in support of gay rights including the right to marry, and is even important to understand when interpreting Bible verses about “unnatural” sexual urges.
-Being gay is natural for a gay person.
-Some heterosexuals may engage in same-sex sexual activity voluntarily, such as when young people experiment with each other.
-Others may engage in same-sex activities due to constraints of a situation, as is sometimes the case with prisoners.
+This is a crucial argument in support of gay rights including the right to marry, and is important when looking at Bible verses about “unnatural” sexual urges.
+Same-sex attraction is natural for a gay person.
+Some heterosexuals may engage in same-sex sexual activity voluntarily, such as when young people experiment sexually.
+Others may engage in same-sex activities due to constraints of a situation, as is the case with prison inmates.
 Participating in these types of actions is not the same as being gay.
 Sexual identity and sexual behavior are two different things.
 Having a natural attraction to a person of the same sex is what constitutes someone being gay.

-While child molesters often pray on young members of their sex, this is a sexual behavior.
 Despite the appalling claims linking pedophilia to homosexuality by some anti-gay groups citing disreputable sources and faulty research, valid studies have shown gay men are no more likely to be sexually attracted to children than straight men.2 No mentally stable gay man or woman would support any form of pedophilia anymore than a mentally stable heterosexual would.
-The implication that there is a link between supporting gay rights and condoning pedophilia is despicable, and shows the level that some will sink to in an effort to slander the gay community.
+The implication that there is a link between supporting the rights of two consenting gay adults and condoning pedophilia is both erroneous and mean-spirited.

 Takeaway point: Being gay is not a choice.